wpilibsuite/frc-docs/source/docs/beta/beta-getting-started/monitoring-via-email-notifications.rst

 -------------------

 .. image:: images/monitoring-via-email-notifications/monitoring-settings.png
-   :alt: This shows how the monitoring emails are configured.
+   :alt: How the monitoring emails are configured.

 You can set your overall notification settings to e-mail you per change or to send you a daily digest email with all changes.
 To do this: